-

 What are the primary options available for unsponsored work and investment in your jurisdiction?

-5. Residence Permit for Investors in Securities or Bank Deposits: This option is available for those who invest in Greek government bonds, shares of real estate investment companies, or bank deposits in Greece.
-The minimum investment amount varies depending on the type of investment, and the residence permit is granted for five years, with the possibility of renewal.
+This option applies to individuals who invest in Greek government bonds, shares of real estate investment companies, or bank deposits within Greece.
+The required minimum investment depends on the chosen investment type, and the residence permit is issued for five years with an option to renew.

 -